 Changing your attitude takes some time.
 But there is no time like right now to start molding your attitudes into works of art made by you.
 Who you are is not set in stone.
 You have the power to tweak your attitudes.

-- chloroquine price in india Be yourself: while you are working on accepting the world and yourself as you are, let’s enlarge on that.
-BE yourself.
+- buy viagra with debit card Be yourself: while you are working on accepting the world and yourself as you are, let’s enlarge on that. free dating site meeting teachers in usa BE yourself.
 Stop judging every little thing you do, eat, or wear and and stop worrying about how others judge you.
 A dear friend with her own eclectic and well put-together style related to me a time she was window-shopping in a high-end, high fashion store–the kind where everything is decorated in ecru.
 A fellow shopper approached her and said in all sincerity, “I wish I had your courage; I would love to wear bright colors.”
 How sad for her!
 Being okay with being yourself, including how you look, where you went to school, your temperament, your grade average, and your job is just being honest about reality with no judgement.
 Sure there are exceptions.
 You do have to care about what the boss thinks of you since your raise is riding on it and what the police officer thinks of you when she pulls you over for a missing tail light you meant to fix.
 But generally, allowing yourself some self-expression can relieve a lot of submerged mental tension.
 Check out a humorous book by Sara Knight called “You Do You” for a rollicking intro to being yourself.

 - Embrace compassion: I think that many anxious people have an abundance of compassion toward animals and humans who are suffering.
 In fact, awareness of global suffering can feed into anxiety.
 However, I’d like you to consider expanding that compassion even to the angry, obnoxious people.
 How in the world did they get that way?
 Once you realize some of them are hurting, too, some of their actions may not trigger you so much.I don’t mean that you should give a pass to abusers.
 But expand your compassion to that nerve-grating cousin who always brags so much at family gatherings.
 You might feel less anxious at the next reunion.
 And make sure you extend that compassion to yourself, too.
 If you blurt out something awkward at a meeting or screw up you kid’s science project by leaving it in the hot car, forgive yourself after you let her vent her anger.